Step away from the drafting table - buildings aren’t 2D, so why would you design them in 2D?

 Track project history

 There are many hands that go into designing a new building, so BIM ensures that colleagues can easily collaborate with each other.
 Many BIM tools offer project management functionality so that the team can track who is working on what and view each other’s design notes.
-BIM’s review and markup functionality keeps collaboration neat and orderly.
+BIM’s review and markup functionality keep collaboration neat and orderly.

 Quickly resolve conflict

 By designing with BIM software, users can identify and resolve problems before the actual structure is built.
 For example, BIM automates clash detection so that construction crews won’t be surprised by a design that calls for ductwork to run through a beam.
-By catching these mistakes before building begins, companies can save a significant amount of money and time.
+By catching these mistakes before building begins, companies can save significant money and time.

 Design from any location